You can change the language you and visitors see in Squarespace.

 Can I choose a site language that’s different than my account language?

 Yes.
-For example, if you want to use Squarespace editing features in English, but you’re building a Spanish site, you can select English as your account language (in the Account Dashboard) and Spanish as the site language (in Regional Settings).
+For example, if you want to use Squarespace editing features in English, but you’re building a Spanish site, you can select English as your account language (in the Account Dashboard) and Spanish as the site language (in Language and Region Settings).

 My site language didn’t change after selecting a new language.

-If the language on your site didn’t change after editing it in Regional Settings, you’re probably using a template that only supports English.
+If the language on your site didn’t change after editing it in Language and Region Settings, you’re probably using a template that only supports English.
 Only templates in the Brine family can appear in non-English languages.
 You can switch your template at any time.

 What happens if I switch my site's language, then switch to a template that doesn’t support it?